Duke Ellington: Early 1930s

 His longer pieces had already begun to appear.
-Ellington had composed and recorded "Creole Rhapsody" as early as 1931 (issued as both sides of a 12" record for Victor and both sides of a 10" record for Brunswick).
-A tribute to his mother, "Reminiscing in Tempo", took four 10" 78rpm record sides to record in 1935 after her death in that year.
-Symphony in Black (also 1935), a short film, featured his extended piece 'A Rhapsody of Negro Life'.
-It introduced Billie Holiday, and won the Academy Award for Best Musical Short Subject.
+Ellington had composed and recorded "Creole Rhapsody" as early as 1931 (issued as both sides of a 12-inch record for Victor and both sides of a 10-inch record for Brunswick).
+A tribute to his mother, "Reminiscing in Tempo", took four 10-inch 78 rpm record sides to record in 1935 after her death in that year.
+Symphony in Black (also 1935), a short film, featured his extended piece "A Rhapsody of Negro Life".
+It introduced Billie Holiday and won the Academy Award for Best Musical Short Subject.
 Ellington and his Orchestra also appeared in the features Murder at the Vanities and Belle of the Nineties (both 1934).

 For agent Mills, the attention was a publicity triumph, as Ellington was now internationally known.
 On the band's tour through the segregated South in 1934, they avoided some of the traveling difficulties of African Americans by touring in private railcars.
 These provided accessible accommodations, dining, and storage for equipment while avoiding the indignities of segregated facilities.

 However, the competition intensified as swing bands like Benny Goodman's began to receive widespread attention.
 Swing dancing became a youth phenomenon, particularly with white college audiences, and danceability drove record sales and bookings.
 Jukeboxes proliferated nationwide, spreading the gospel of swing.
 Ellington's band could certainly swing, but their strengths were mood, nuance, and richness of composition, hence his statement "jazz is music, the swing is business".

 Later 1930s

 From 1936, Ellington began to make recordings with smaller groups (sextets, octets, and nonets) drawn from his then-15-man orchestra.
-He composed pieces intended to feature a specific instrumentalist, such as "Jeep's Blues" for Johnny Hodges, "Yearning for Love" for Lawrence Brown, "Trumpet in Spades" for Rex Stewart, "Echoes of Harlem" for Cootie Williams and "Clarinet Lament" for Barney Bigard.
+He composed pieces intended to feature a specific instrumentalist, such as "Jeep's Blues" for altoist Johnny Hodges, "Yearning for Love" for trombonist Lawrence Brown, "Trumpet in Spades" for Rex Stewart, "Echoes of Harlem" for trumpeter Cootie Williams, and "Clarinet Lament" for Barney Bigard.
 In 1937, Ellington returned to the Cotton Club, which had relocated to the mid-town Theater District.
 In the summer of that year, his father died, and due to many expenses, Ellington's finances were tight.
 However, his situation improved in the following years.

 After leaving agent Irving Mills, he signed on with the William Morris Agency.
 Mills, though, continued to record Ellington.
 After only a year, his Master and Variety labels (the small groups had recorded for the latter) collapsed in late 1937.
 Mills placed Ellington back on Brunswick and those small group units on Vocalion through to 1940.
-Well-known sides continued to be recorded, "Caravan" in 1937, and "I Let a Song Go Out of My Heart" the following year.
+Well-known sides continued to be recorded: "Caravan" in 1937, and "I Let a Song Go Out of My Heart" the following year.